Nursery Care is available every Sunday starting at 9:45am until the end of the 10am service. The Nursery Room is located in the Parish Hall.

 Family Services at St. James: Welcome to our Family Service today.

 Father John will invite our children to come up to the altar steps (parents are also invited to accompany our youngest members as well as our children who are a little shy) and ask them questions about the readings we just heard, the Church, our service or another part of our rich tradition.
 They will also have an opportunity to ask him questions as well.
 Our children are invited to remain in the Church for the whole service today.

 The Ministry of Hospitality: Gathering for Coffee Hour after the 10am service is an important part of our life together here at St. James.

 Hosting a Coffee Hour is an important ministry.
 It is more than just feeding people, it also helps people feel welcome in our church.
 Coffee hour gives us an opportunity to introduce ourselves to visitors and newcomers.
-It gives us the chance to catch up with other members of our parish family.
+It also gives us the chance to catch up with other members of our parish family.

 Breaking bread together—even in this very ordinary way—helps strengthen us as a parish and renew us as individuals.
 Could you help host a Coffee Hour?
-Just one Sunday every so often and share in the hosting with another parish member!
+Just one Sunday every so often and you can share in the hosting with another parish member!
 Please talk with Kelly Bennett, our Hospitality Chair, about how and when you can help.

-Our Neighbor’s Table: During the winter months, ONT is in need of instant oatmeal, hearty soups, pasta sauce, pasta and peanut butter.
-Also, personal items such as deodorant, mouthwash, toothpaste, toothbrush, etc. are always in need.
+Our Neighbors’ Table: During the month of March, ONT is in need of pasta, pasta sauces, peanut butter and instant oatmeal.
+Personal Items such as deodorant, mouthwash, toothpaste, toothbrush, etc., are always in need.